Staying alive in the aviary.

 A female acquaintance said men have been getting away with sexual crime for years, as if to suggest #FalseAllegations are some sort of fair payback, a levelling of scores.
 But justice must be individual; it cannot be about group retribution, social trends or swinging pendulums.

-Such a view conflates two very different notions: justice, which concerns specific cases, and social justice, which concerns groups.
+That acquaintance's view conflates two very different notions: justice, which concerns specific cases, and social justice, which concerns groups.
 Justice must always prevail over social justice.
 As Tweet 3 asserts (Verity is the ironic fake moniker I gave my false accuser, whom I couldn't name),

 There are no degrees of innocence.
 If I didn't rape Verity I didn't rape her, and the fact that I happen to be an adult male makes me no more guilty of this crime than our neighbours' ten-year-old daughter.